 We still could see the stinking marina off our stern.
 We immediately checked the same apps, which unhelpfully now reported a 100% chance of rain.
 Duh.
 Someone somewhere is really bad at the weather thing and should be sent back to working the McDonalds’ drive-through rather than pretending to be a meteorologist.
 But the marina in Saint-Ours was pretty tricky and we didn’t want to go back so we settled in—in the sealed pilothouse this time—for a day in the rain.

 We cruised up the river from the source last year, and the Down East Circle will take us out to the Atlantic this year.
 We thought maybe there’d be a good photo opportunity when we dead-ended into it yesterday.
 Nope.
-But just past the big ships is where we turned right.
+Just monochromatic nasty.
+But past the big ships is where we turned right.

 Given the whole language problem, we’ve come to like the pictograms that not even fools like us can misinterpret.
 For example, even though we found one we’ve not seen at any of the 150 or so marinas so far, we immediately understood to watch out for people who might be trying to step out of water puddles.